Workshop jobs that have not yet been scheduled can be found in the Unscheduled Jobs list, on the right-hand side of the Workshop Job Scheduler screen.

 These details show the due date when the customer is expecting to collect the completed job.

 Click and drag the job from the Unscheduled Jobs list onto the calendar on the time and day you want the work to be undertaken.

 In the example below, we can see the job needs to be collected on the 5th, we will therefore drag it onto the 05 July.

 When you drag the job onto the calendar, it will default to fill a 60 minute slot.
 As you move the job around the calendar you will see a display showing the time you are hovering over:

-if you then hover over the bottom or top of the job you will see an arrow appear that allows you to expand the job to take up the correct amount of time in the calendar, in the example below we cover a 2 1/2 hour slot:
+Hovering over the bottom or top of the job will reveal an arrow that allows you to expand the job to take up the correct amount of time in the calendar.
+In the example below, we cover a 2.5 hour slot:

-You can also drag the job around the calendar if you need to change the time or day the job is scheduled.
+You can drag the job around on the calendar if you need to change the time or day the job is scheduled.

 In the top left of each job you can see icons that indicate the status of the job: